OUR QUALIFICATIONS AND EXPERIENCE

 We understand that finding the right company to help you balance all the moving parts of your financial life can be overwhelming, and we know that the alphabet soup of credentials and industry jargon only add to the confusion.
 We’d like to take a few moments to highlight the experience and qualifications of our team to show you how we’re the best option to help you move forward.

-Our team of six dedicated, full-time professionals includes three financial advisors, Steve, Megan, and Luke, who have over 45 years of combined dedicated one-on-one planning and coaching experience.
-Steve and Megan are both CFP® practitioners, and Luke is a ChFC® and CRPC®, and is working towards his CFP® designation.
+Our team of seven dedicated, full-time professionals includes three financial advisors, Steve, Megan, and Luke, who have over 45 years of combined dedicated one-on-one planning and coaching experience.
+Steve, Megan, and Luke are all CFP® practitioners, and in addition, Luke is a ChFC® and CRPC®.
 Read more about the CFP® , ChFC® , and CRPC® designations below.

 Our Wealth Planning Strategist, Amelia, is a CFA® charterholder and has a commitment to being an ethically accountable investment expert with mastery of investment analysis and portfolio management skills.
 Read more about the CFA® charter below.